nes-lab/shepherd-webapi/README.md

 - shepherd-herd should have access to all observers
 - extra filesystem should be mounted symmetrically (same path on server & observers)
 - install the package in this repo, see code below

+**NOTE:** the current version needs a special version of shepherd-core, with deep validation disabled.

 ```Shell
 pip install git+https://github.com/nes-lab/shepherd-webapi.git@main